 Things are further complicated here by cousin Dan Martin winning Liege – Bastogne – Liege in 2013.

 2019 Update: Nico Roche never came close to that top-5 GT result again.
 Settling back into the role of an elite mountain domestique for Chris Froome and Alberto Contador.
 He’s won a Vuelta stage in 2015 and worn the leader’s jersey for a few days in 2019 too.
-No reason to change the result below.
+No reason to change the result above.